 First-day start.
 Take your first pill the day you get your period.
 Pregnancy protection kicks in right away, so you won’t need a backup contraceptive.

 Quick start.
 You take the first pill in your pack right away.
-This is an option if your doctor confirmed that you’re not already pregnant.
+This is an option if your doctor confirmed that you’re not already pregnant (although a pregnancy test may not produce a positive result early in a pregnancy).
 The hormones in the pills need time to build up in your body.
 So you’ll need back-up contraception, like a condom, for 7 days.
+This method is generally not recommended.

 Sunday start.
 Many pill packs are arranged to start on this day.
 You take your first pill on the first Sunday after your menstruation starts.
 Use a second birth control method for 7 days if you have sex.